image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 :::

 Honestly speaking, any filter will do here.
 But keep in mind that depending on the image, result from these three filters can vary.
 And do not overdo it.
 Giving a kernel too big and the image details will deteriorate too much.
-Here you can see blurring with different kernel size(typed in red).
+Here you can see blurring with different kernel size(red numbers).
 By kernel of size 9 it becomes difficult to see the regions' boundaries.

 ![Different blurs](./images/watershed/Blurs.png)